 Rigid colored and opaque plastic containers such as water pitchers and patient care basins and trays are typically made from polypropylene (PP) and may be recycled with #5 materials.

-Flexible sterile barrier packaging is a common package design used to hold devices for sterilization and distribution.
+Flexible, semi-rigid, or rigid sterile barrier packaging is a common package design used to hold medical devices for sterilization and distribution.
 These packages are often constructed from two different types of materials and/or multi-material film laminations or co-extrusions.
 Tyvek® (high-density polyethylene) and films constructed from Polyester, Polyethylene, Polyamides, Polypropylene, and Ionomers are common materials used in these packages.
 These package designs are often referred to as pouches, header bags, vented bags, blister packs or film bags.
 Tyvek® lids, once removed from rigid trays may also be segregated into this stream.
 As noted, Tyvek® is HDPE but it may be difficult to visually differentiate Tyvek® from paper.
 Both have a similar appearance; however, long intertwined fibers can be seen in Tyvek® material when a light source is placed behind the material.
-Also, paper tears easily while Tyvek® is difficult to tear, although some coated paper is also difficult to tear.
+Also, paper tears easily while Tyvek® is difficult to tear, although some coated or reinforced paper is also difficult to tear.

 Flexible Clear Packaging